For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 3 to 4 days of the week (not fixed)!
 And only in the evening, Moreover, expect a crowd (of tourists and locals alike) to quickly appear an hour before the official opening time.

 Cowan Street Ayam Tauge & Koitiau Restaurant doesn’t serve rice with their chicken.
-Instead, expect hearty bowl of hor fun (flat white rice noodles) with strong chicken flavor!
+Instead, expect a hearty bowl of hor fun (flat white rice noodles) with strong chicken flavor!

 - Address: 44, Jalan Raja Ekram, Kampung Jawa, 31350 Ipoh, Perak